jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Picture of that >

 When the merging procedures reside in *exactly the same container*, they cannot be separately called.
 They are always simultaneously called.
-In diagram code you might be able to express a call to a specific procedure, but it is forbidden to make such a call, because this would be impossible to express in text code.
+In diagram code you might be able to express a call to a specific procedure, but it is forbidden to make such a call, because this might be impossible to express in text code.

-< Picture of that (29): the legal situation and a picture with a red cross through it showing a forbidden way of calling and showing that the call would look the same in text code >
+< Picture of that (29): the legal situation and a picture with a red cross through it showing a forbidden way of calling and showing that the call might look the same in text code >

 That ensures that diagram code and text code are exchangeable and can be mutually used.